radish-es/opensourcelaw/content/feb8/_index.md

 [Professor Jamie Baxter](https://baxterlab.ca/authors/baxter/) from the Schulich School of Law will be in class on February 8 to discuss the issue of ***de facto* expropriation**.

-**On the agenda:** *De facto* expropriations (or *regulatory takings*) have been top of mind for planners and municipal governments recently following the Supreme Court of Canada's big decision in *Annapolis Group Inc. v Halifax Regional Municipality* last October.
+**On the agenda:** *De facto* expropriations (or *regulatory takings*) have been top of mind for planners and municipal governments after the Supreme Court of Canada's big decision in *Annapolis Group Inc. v Halifax Regional Municipality* last October.

 - At issue in the case was a set of land use planning and zoning decisions taken by the Halifax Regional Municipality (HRM) to help conserve a peri-urban wilderness area called [Blue Mountain-Birch Cove](https://bluemountainfriends.ca).

-- The Supreme Court said in *Annapolis* that the HRM may have effectively taken a private developer's property by regulating it, triggering obligations to pay compensation under Nova Scotia's *Expropriation Act*.
+- The Court said that the HRM may have taken regulatory action tantamount to "expropriating" a private developer's property, triggering obligations to pay compensation under Nova Scotia's *Expropriation Act*.

 - Some [environmental groups](https://ecojustice.ca/case/preserving-governments-ability-to-regulate-land-usage-to-protect-the-environment/) worry that the *Annapolis* decision has opened the door too wide for private property owners to demand payment when public development controls impact their land.
-The case's potential to raise the public costs of land use planning is significant.
+The case has the potential to significantly raise the public costs of land use planning.

 {{< spoiler text="Learn more" id="main" >}}

-In this class, Professor Baxter will work with you to identify the circumstances that give rise to a legal claim by landowners based in *de facto* expropriation.
+In this class, Professor Baxter will work with you to identify the circumstances that give rise to a legal claim based in *de facto* expropriation.

 We'll look at excerpts from two cases to understand how the law in this area is evolving: